Over Local Network Integration

 UDP & Hexadecimal Primer

-UDP communicates using the Hexadecimal numeral system format.
+UDP communicates using bytes.
+The bytes received over UDP are encoded Hexadecimal format.
 Each eventually plain-text ASCII character is represented by two characters in Hexadecimal format (representing a single Hexadecimal value).
 For instance, the literal FreshKDS (8 characters in length) is represented by 16 characters in Hexidecimal format.
 Each ASCII character, e.g. F, is represented by two characters, e.g. 46 - a single Hexidecimal value.

 Example Broadcast